bwrightprojects/RepData_PeerAssessment1/PA1_template.md

 ## [1] 371.1887
 ```

+The Mean and median values are higher after imputing missing data.
+The orignal data contained `steps` with `NA` values and those calcualted as zeros (0) by default.
+After imputing the missing values using the mean `steps` of the associated `interval` value, the zeros (0) values are removed.

 ## Are there differences in activity patterns between weekdays and weekends?

+This code will find the day of the week for each measurement in the fixed dataset.

+Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r
 fixedData$weekdays <- factor(format(as.Date(fixedData$date), "%A"))